-Lastly, Table 16 and 17 check the heterogeneity by three age groups.
-For the age groups below 40, the negative effect is confirmed in the short run.
-The most elderly group has negative effects in more than 2 years from release.
+Lastly, Table 16 and 17 check the heterogeneity by three age groups since the importance of social ties may vary by age.
+For the age groups below 40, the negative effect is confirmed in the short run but not obvious in the long run.
+However, the other two groups have negative effects up to 3 years from release.
+These results suggest that visitation experience is more effective for decreasing criminal behavior after youth.